Codecademy/docs/content/uiux/concepts/ethnography-field-studies/ethnography-field-studies.md

   - 'paths/front-end-engineer-career-path'
 ---

-_Ethnography and field studies_ are [user research](https://www.codecademy.com/resources/docs/uiux/user-research) methods that draw from anthropology to study how users behave in context.
+Ethnography and field studies are [user research](https://www.codecademy.com/resources/docs/uiux/user-research) methods that draw from anthropology to study how users behave in context.
 These methods observe behavior in a natural setting and often occur over time, offering more long-term or continuous insight into participant behavior.

+## Techniques

 Common ethnography techniques in user research include: